News from Stephanie Bennett

 August 2003 I was invited by the City of Hope Cancer Center's HARPS FOR HEARTS program director, Lisa Lynne, to present a harp concert and workshop for the staff and patients.
 It was great to get to share my music, and the joy of learning to play the harp, with them!

-July 2003 I was in the studio with the stellar English ambient band LAMB, playing the harp for their upcoming CD.
-Click here for my snapshot... and here for their website.
+July 2003 I was in the studio with the stellar English ambient band LAMB, playing the harp for their upcoming CD

 April 2003 I played at the Warner Bros. movie lot for a big to-do party celebrating the release of the new movie THE IN-LAWS.
-Since it's a movie about a wedding, the party was done like a big, glamorous wedding reception.
-Security is tight at the studios these days, so I had to get my van and harp inspected by the dogs who are trained to detect explosives and the like, before being allowed onto the lot.
-(We passed inspection.)
+Security is tight at the studios these days, so I had to get my van and harp inspected by bomb-sniffing dogs, before being allowed onto the lot.
+(I passed inspection.)
 What would we do without our wonderful friends the animals??

 A DVD of live performances ('NOCTURNAL JOURNEYS, LIVE') by world-renowned percussion/theater group CAMPANILE - including their performance of my composition AU JARDIN DU ROI DES LAPINS - is now available from the CAMPANILE website.
-Click here to read a nice fan mail received by CAMPANILE about that composition.
+CAMPANILE received a nice fan mail about this track.

 March 2003 I played in the pit orchestra of a great show called LOESSER IS MORE, presented by S.T.A.G.E.
 LA as a fundraiser for the good works of AIDS PROJECT LA.
 Click here to see snapshots of me schoozing backstage with a bevy of stars of stage and screen who performed in the show.